rizkiarm/grid-universe/docs/guides/extending_the_system.md

 ## Mapping components for authoring and runtime

-- Authoring-time EntitySpec is a bag of optional component fields (None means absent).
+- Authoring-time `EntitySpec` is a bag of optional component fields (`None` means absent).

-- Conversion to State (levels.convert.to_state):
+- Conversion to State (`levels.convert.to_state`):

-    - Entities placed on the Level grid become runtime entities with Position.
+    - Entities placed on the Level grid become runtime entities with `Position`.

-    - Fields present on EntitySpec are copied into the corresponding State component stores.
+    - Fields present on `EntitySpec` are copied into the corresponding State component stores.

-- Conversion from State (levels.convert.from_state):
+- Conversion from State (`levels.convert.from_state`):

-    - Positioned entities are reconstructed into EntitySpec with components set from State fields.
+    - Positioned entities are reconstructed into `EntitySpec` with components set from State fields.

     - Inventory/status lists are reconstructed as authoring-only nested lists.

 ## Creating factories (authoring-time helpers)

-Add a helper in levels/factories.py to quickly create your object with sensible defaults.
+Add a helper in `levels/factories.py` to quickly create your object with sensible defaults.

 ```python
 # grid_universe/levels/factories.py (extract)